1. Are Polident /Corega /Poligrip the same products?

 4. How do Polident denture cleansers work?

-When used as directed, the multi-ingredient cleaning system in Polident helps clean dentures by removing plaque and stains and killing odour causing bacteria/bacteria and yeast/germs/microorganisms.
+When used as directed, the multi-ingredient cleaning system in Polident helps clean dentures by removing plaque and stains and kills 99.99% odour causing bacteria.
 The oxidants (Sodium perborate, Sodium percarbonate and Potassium monopersulfate) in the formulation are bleaches and work to remove the stains that can build up each day.
 They are also effective in killing the bacteria and other microbes that are harboured by your dentures.

 5. How often can I use Polident cleanser?